sensu/sensu-docs/content/sensu-core/1.0/guides/securing-sensu.md

 _NOTE: In order for the above to work, you'll also need to ensure that you've enabled [RabbitMQ SSL Support][5] and that you're running a version of RabbitMQ/Erlang that will reliably support SSL/TLS communication.
 If in doubt, visit [RabbitMQ's documentation][6] to determine what version of RabbitMQ/Erlang you should use._

-## Securing Sensu Server/API{#securing-sensu-server}

-In addition to the Sensu client, the Sensu server and API processes (or Sensu Entprise if you're using it) can be secured by using SSL/TLS for encrypted transmissions between the Sensu Server/API processes and RabbitMQ.
-See the above example for how to add SSL encryption inside of your `/etc/sensu/conf.d`

-## Securing Dashboards
+#### SSL/TLS Configuration for Dashboards

 In this section, we'll cover some strategies for how you can secure your dashboard with Sensu, whether you're using Uchiwa or Sensu Enterprise.
-We'll start with some strategies to secure Uchiwa, and then discuss methods for hardening the Sensu Enterprise Dashboard

-### Securing Uchiwa

-Uchiwa provides two primary mechanisms for securing the dashboard:

-* Encrypted passwords
-* SSL/TLS

-For more details on how to secure your Uchiwa instance using these two features, see [Uchiwa's site][7].

-### Securing Sensu Enterprise Dashboards

-The Sensu Enterprise Dashboard provides the same mechanisms for securing it as Uchiwa, but adds the more "enterprise-y" feature of [role based access control (RBAC)][8], as well as providing the ability to assign authentication tokens for accessing the Sensu Enterprise Dashboard API

-* SSL/TLS
-* Authentication for the Sensu Enterprise Console API
-* RBAC

-#### SSL/TLS Configuration

-Much like Uchiwa, you can provide an SSL certificate for use on your dashboard.
-The SSL certificate attributes are set inside of the `dashboard` scope inside of `/etc/sensu/dashboard.json` and look like the following:
+Whether you're using Uchiwa or Sensu Enterprise, you can provide an SSL certificate for use on your dashboard.
+The SSL certificate attributes are set inside of the `uchiwa` or `dashboard` scopes inside of `/etc/sensu/uchiwa.json` or `/etc/sensu/dashboard.json` respectively and look like the following:

 {{< highlight json >}}
 {